2 Days in Zion National Park: Plan Your Perfect Itinerary

 Start your day by taking the shuttle along Zion Canyon Scenic Drive, the park’s main corridor.
 Stop at viewpoints like Court of the Patriarchs and Big Bend for stunning panoramic views.

-These are the two most popular hikes in the park and both will provide memories you will cherish for a lifetime.
+Zion offers a variety of hikes ranging from easy family hikes to epic adventurous adventures.
+The popular hikes in the park provide memories you will cherish for a lifetime.

-Angel’s Landing: If you’re up for a challenge, the Angels Landing trail is a must.
+The Angels Landing trail is a must if you’re up for a challenge.
 This thrilling 5.4-mile hike offers breathtaking vistas but requires careful navigation along a narrow ridge.
 If heights aren’t your thing, consider hiking to Scout Lookout for incredible views without the final nerve-wracking section.
-If you are scared of heights however, the steep drop feature of this hike may be enough for you to consider our next option instead – The Narrows.
+If you are scared of heights, however, the steep drop feature of this hike may be enough for you to consider our next option instead – The Narrows.

 End your day by watching the sunset from Canyon Junction Bridge, where the golden light illuminates Zion’s cliffs.